ketil-malde/kmx/README.md

 6. Analyses can downscale the k-mer size without actually doing a recount.
-So if you build with a k-mer size of 32 (the current maximum, limited by the available Judy data structure), you get indexing with any k-mer size less than that for free.
+So if you build with a k-mer size of 32 (the current maximum, limited by the available Judy data structure), you get indexing with any k-mer size less than that included.

 7. It is written in Haskell, and is thus much more beautiful than its competitors.
 In retrospect, I should have named it Galatea.